SHI-Labs/Decoupled-Classification-Refinement/README.md

 # Decoupled Classification Refinement

-The is an official implementation of our ECCV2018 paper "Revisiting RCNN: On Awakening the Classification Power of Faster RCNN (https://arxiv.org/abs/1803.06799)"
+The is an official implementation of our ECCV2018 paper "Revisiting RCNN: On Awakening the Classification Power of Faster RCNN (https://arxiv.org/abs/1803.06799)" and its extension "Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection (https://arxiv.org/abs/1810.04002)".

 ## Introduction

 **Decoupled Classification Refinement** is initially described in an [ECCV 2018 paper](https://arxiv.org/abs/1803.06799) (we call it DCR V1).
-It is further extended (we call it DCR V2) in a recent [tech report](https://arxiv.org/) (we will release it very soon).
+It is further extended (we call it DCR V2) in a recent [tech report](https://arxiv.org/abs/1810.04002).
 In this extension, we speed the original DCR V1 up by 3x with same accuracy.
 Unlike DCR V1 which requires a complicated two-stage training, DCR V2 is simpler and can be trained end-to-end.